-I could choose to not be in graduate school right now and that might ease some of my current burden.
-But reality is that I would still find other things that are challenging and hard in my life.
+I could have chosen not to go back to school when I still had kids at home and that might have eased some of my burden.
+But I would still find other things that are challenging and hard in my life.
 Not doing things to grow myself could cause me angst in other ways.

-As it stands, I am doing something that I know is right for me and for my family right now, so even though it also brings challenge and discomfort, it’s worth it.
-In this case, I choose the thing that is hard (remembering that it’s all hard) that helps me grow and feels meaningful to me.
+Instead, I did something that I knew was right for me and for my family, so even though it also brought challenge and discomfort, it was worth it.
+In this case, I chose the thing that is hard (remembering that it’s all hard) that helps me grow and feels meaningful to me.

 Just remember that the things that matter to you are worth a little extra effort.